AYCHLike/AYCHLike.github.io/README.md

 For end users, unanswered questionnaires will include fields for submitting responses, and answered questionnaires will display their responses and how long ago they responded.

 End users can create accounts from the signup page, and passwords are encrypted with BCrypt and stored in the database along with the username.
 Admin accounts can only be created by the application owners.

+If you'd like to run the test suite for the back end, just run `bundle exec rspec` in the terminal.